Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Detection forecast for Black Hole binaries

 \section{Detection forecast for Black Hole binaries}

-Supermassive black hole binaries (SMBHB) are among the loudest sources in the low-frequency GW sky.
-They are expected as a consequence of galaxy mergers, although how frequently they form and how they evolve in their environments is still not fully understood \citep[see e.g., the following seminal papers][]{Begel:Blan:Rees:1980, 2003volontery,2005volker,2005hopkins,2013kormendy}.
-Recent constraints on a GW background signal by pulsar timing arrays (PTA) provide evidence of a SMBH binary population within the mass range $\sim 10^8-10^{10} M_{\odot}$ \citep{NANOG-GWB:2023, EPTA-GWB:2023, ParkesPTA-GWB:2023, CPTA-GWB:2023} while the direct detections of lighter SMBH binary mergers below a few $ 10^7 M_{\odot}$ is expected in the 2030s with the advent of space-based interferometers such as LISA \citep{redbook} and TianQin \citep{2016tian}.
-As we will show, the data stacking method in Section \ref{sec:senscurves} facilitates the detection of SMBHBs that are evolving beyond the nano-Hz band and into the milli-Hz regime.
-As an illustration, we show the hypothetical sensitivity of the mission to chirping, equal-mass BH binaries as a waterfall plot in the bottom panel of Figure \ref{fig:Sens_water}.
-The mission's peak sensitivity lies in the total mass range of $10^8$ to $10^{10} M_{\odot}$.
-Such heavy binaries would in principle be detectable up to redshifts of $\sim 10$ for an Allan deviation of $\sigma_{\rm A}=10^{-14}$ and essentially over the whole cosmological volume for $\sigma_{\rm A}=3\times 10^{-15}$.
+Supermassive black hole binaries (SMBHBs) are among the loudest sources in the low-frequency GW sky.
+They are expected as a consequence of galaxy mergers, although how frequently they form and how they evolve in their environments is still not fully understood~\citep[see, \eg, the seminal papers][]{Begel:Blan:Rees:1980, 2003volontery,2005volker,2005hopkins,2013kormendy}.
+Recent constraints on a GW background signal by pulsar timing arrays (PTA) provide evidence of an SMBHB population in the mass range $\sim 10^8-10^{10} M_{\odot}$~\citep{NANOG-GWB:2023, EPTA-GWB:2023, ParkesPTA-GWB:2023, CPTA-GWB:2023} while the direct detections of lighter SMBHB mergers below a few $ 10^7 M_{\odot}$ is expected in the 2030s with the advent of space-based interferometers such as LISA~\citep{redbook} and TianQin~\citep{2016tian}.
+As we will show, the sensitivity derived in Section \ref{sec:senscurves} facilitates the detection of SMBHBs that are evolving beyond the nano-Hz band and into the milli-Hz regime.
+As an illustration, we show the hypothetical sensitivity of the mission to chirping, equal-mass BH binaries as a waterfall plot in the bottom panel of Fig.~\ref{fig:Sens_water}.
+The mission's peak sensitivity lies in the total mass range of $10^7$ to $10^{10} M_{\odot}$.
+Such heavy, chirping binaries would in principle be detectable with high confidence up to redshifts of $z\sim 3$ for an Allan deviation of $\sigma_{\rm A}=10^{-14}$ and essentially over the whole cosmological volume for $\sigma_{\rm A}=1\times 10^{-15}$.

 However, a detection forecast requires us to consider the actual population of sources we expect to fall in this frequency band, and whether the majority will be detectable as a monochromatic signal rather than a chirp.
-Here we adopt two independent ways to estimate the redshift dependent merger rate of such sources.
+Here we adopt two separate approaches to estimate the redshift-dependent merger rate of such sources.